CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 #### Work-Efficient Compact

 The `StreamCompaction::Efficient::compact` function champions a work-efficient approach.
-This method is designed to harness the GPU's parallel processing prowess to its fullest, ensuring minimal redundancy in operations.
-By organizing data in a structured manner and pruning unnecessary calculations, it achieves quicker computation times on the GPU compared to more naive methods.
+This method is designed to harness the power of GPU's parallel processing.
 The most important steps in the work-efficient compact is the scan, which is the same as the work-efficient scan described above.

 ## Performance Analysis